zwy923/Basic_database_project/README.md

 You can adjust the PostgreSQL connection parameters in the beginning of the /server/api/index.js and user.js files.

 ### Run :running:

+You can click "2.
+Click here to start server.bat"file to run app.
+If it doesn't work or there is a problem, please try👇
 Start the server
 ```
 npm run dev:server